VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 Where $c$ and $e$ are two distinct possible events, $e$ _causally depends_ on $c$ if and only if, if $c$ were to occur $e$ would occur; and if $c$ were not to occur $e$ would not occur.
 (Lewis 1973).

 From our earlier example, event $c$ is "Bob feels tired and believes there is coffee in the fridge" and event e is "Bob goes to the fridge".
-Counterfactual causal explanation is effective because it is focussed on relative information,
+For a RECIDIVISM system

 ### 4.1 Explicable simplification of COMPAS
 As mentioned earlier, one approach to making COMPAS explicable is to simplify its reasoning.
 An attempt of this was made by a research team from Berkely using the reasoning of "rule-lists" which are predictive models composed of if-then statements (Angelino et al 2018).
 Reasoning through rule lists is transparent because the reasoning for a decision is easily explicable through causal explanation.
 Let's see an example rule list below: